dlktdr/BTWifiModule/CONTRIBUTING.md

 * This is a community project, feel free to make changes, discussion and create pull requests.
 There are lots of features to be worked on I would appriciate the help.
 * Visit the discord chat to chat in realtime on tasks.
 * If you find a bug and you can fix it yourself.
 Awesome! make a Pull Request.
-* This project is built with PlatformIO, an excellent way to get program microcontrollers.
+* This project is built with PlatformIO, an excellent way to get into programming microcontrollers.
 Please visit the documentation on how to get the build environment setup.
+* Beginners to advanced users are welcome, don't be affraid to ask questions.

 #### Documentation